Non-coplanar gravitational lenses and the "communication bridge": Geometric optics

 Even a ``perfect'' gravitational lens, i.e., a gravitational monopole, leaves a lot to be desired as a lens.
 As shown in Fig.~\ref{fig:deflection}, light rays in the vicinity of a monopole lens converge azimuthally, but diverge radially \citep{vonEshleman:1979}, as light rays with greater impact parameters are deflected by a smaller angle in the weaker gravitational field.
 The result is a lens that suffers from significant negative spherical aberration, reducing its ability to focus light.

 Having explored in-depth lensing and image formation by compact gravitational lenses characterized by a monopole potential with multipole perturbations, we now turn our attention to a different scenario: light that is deflected by not one but several gravitational lenses in succession.
-The archetypal case is that of the gravitational lens ``bridge'': the notion that a pair of gravitational lenses, one near the source and one near the receiver, may yield extraordinary amplification, and thus may be used by a sufficiently advanced technological civilization for effective interstellar communication \citep{Maccone:2011}.
+A particular case of interest is that of the gravitational lens ``bridge'': the notion that a pair of gravitational lenses, one near the source and one near the receiver, may yield extraordinary amplification, and thus may be used by a sufficiently advanced technological civilization for effective interstellar communication \citep{Maccone:2011}.

 We begin with a simple qualitative assessment of the axisymmetric two-lens system.
 Depicted in Fig.~\ref{fig:tworings}, we can see that when the source, the two lenses, and the receiver are colinear, there are two distinct light paths from source to receiver: a ``straight'' path that involves light rays passing both lenses on the same side, and a ``crossover'' path that is characterized by smaller impact parameters and greater deflection angles.